 Two of the master craftsman who worked on Teater's Knoll include Kent Hale and Paul Bates.
 Kent Hale was a master stone builder who laid most of the Oakley stone at Teater's Knoll.
-He worked on the home both for the Teaters during the initial construction as well as for Henry Whiting during the substantial renovations.
-The picture above is of Kent laying the rock work of the walkway to the Bunkhouse.
-Paul Bates is a master wood worker and furniture maker whose work can be seen throughout the house including the large Frank Lloyd Wright designed triangle desk.
+He worked on the home both for the Teaters during the initial construction as well as for master wood worker and furniture maker whose work can be seen throughout the house including the large Frank Lloyd Wright designed triangle desk.